CartoDB/carto-vl/docs/guides/03-expressions.md

 `);
 ```

-There are a set of Palettes ([CARTOColors](https://carto.com/carto-colors/)) available in the language under the namespace `carto.expressions.palettes` in the JavaScript API or directly by using the palette's name in the String API.
+There are a set of Palettes ([CARTOColors](https://carto.com/carto-colors/)) shiped with the language under the namespace `carto.expressions.palettes` in the JavaScript API or directly by using the palette's name in the String API.

 ```js
 const viz = new carto.Viz(`